 To mitigate compliance risks, QMS software should help you adhere to FDA, ISO, and other key industry regulations or standards.
 It should enable the implementation of closed-loop corrective and preventive action (CAPA) processes to speed resolution of issues and prevent future occurrences of nonconformance.
 QMS should also provide complete control and traceability of product and quality records including DMRs, DHFs, SOPs, and training records.

 - Design Controls

 Effective QMS solutions should establish and track design control elements such as user needs, design inputs, design processes, and design outputs.
 This helps simplify your review, verification, and validation processes.
 More importantly, a QMS should help you demonstrate compliance with policies, procedures, and FDA Title 21 CFR Part 820 as you move from early design phases through commercialization.

 - Requirements Management

-Requirements management helps teams ensure that their product development objectives are met during the course of a product lifecycle.
+Requirements management helps teams ensure that their product development objectives are met during a product lifecycle.
 The ability to link requirements to the product record enables organizations to manage and track issues, defects, and customer needs throughout the entire lifecycle and innovate more rapidly.
 Effective requirements management processes create tighter connections and better collaboration between the project team members, managers, suppliers, and other key stakeholders.